DEBXDEBX/FileCab/README.md

 ---

-see if there is a way to valid a file path before display it try using try and catch

-fiter out file extensions for .deb css

 HELP FILE
 To delete main folder or subfolder or note hold down control key and click it To add an image to a note, hold down alt and click on a note, the file picker will promt you for a path